 The city’s exceptional variety of events blends sophistication and excitement.
-The abundance of entertainment includes museums from Roman to television, outdoor operas, romantic Rheingau excursions, golf courses, world-class equestrian events, and designer goods sold from architectural gems.
+The abundance of entertainment includes museums on topics from Rome to television, outdoor operas, romantic Rheingau excursions, golf courses, world-class equestrian events, and designer goods sold from stores that are architectural gems.

 The city’s magnificent selection of museums draws international attention to Wiesbaden.
 Among the 10 venues are the Wiesbaden Town Museum, Museum of Television History and Roman Open Air Museum.